Education

 If you are interested in working on a Bachelor, Semester, or Master project with us, you can find the projects we currently offer below or on external page SIROP.
 For further information, visit our student projects page for more insight into previous student work done with the Chair.

-In case you have project ideas not currently related to any of these projects, please feel free to propose your own project and send your ideas to
+In case you have project ideas not currently related to any of these projects, please feel free to propose your own project and send your ideas, along with your CV and transcripts, to

 ETH Zurich uses SiROP to publish and search scientific projects.
 For more information visit sirop.org.